 The Means Test is a bankruptcy form that is used to calculate your average monthly income.
 Average monthly income is used to determine your annual median income.
 If your median income is more than the median income of a household of your size in Minnesota, you may not be eligible for a bankruptcy discharge (debt forgiveness) under Chapter 7.

 The figures used for the Means Test are based on information and data from the Internal Revenue Service (IRS) and the Census Bureau.
-The information is updated periodically to ensure that the information used to calculate median income is the most recent data available.
+The information updates periodically to ensure that the information used to calculate median income is the most recent data available.
 The information is state-specific.

 Minnesota Household Size and Median Income

-The current Minnesota Means Test figures are used for bankruptcy cases filed on or after April 1, 2020.
+The current Minnesota Means Test figures are use for bankruptcy cases filed on or after November 1, 2020.

 |# of People||Annual Income|